google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 item.

-For less maneuverable controllers a click will pick up the item and attach it to the user’s viewport.
+For less maneuverable controllers a click will pick up the item and attach it to the user's viewport.
 Usually keeping a section of the item visible in the "lower third" of the display.
 A second click will either Drop or Combine the item.

 ### Combine